osiam/server/docs/detailed_reference_installation.md

 <tr><td>Client scopes</td><td>GET POST PUT PATCH DELETE</td></tr>
 </table>

-The base64 encoded value for the default client's ID and secrect is `ZXhhbXBsZS1jbGllbnQ6c2VjcmV0`.
+The base64 encoded value for the default client's ID and secret is `ZXhhbXBsZS1jbGllbnQ6c2VjcmV0`

 ## Configuring Scim Extension
 The previously executed init script will also add the tables to manage scim extensions.